 The Editor allows you to check over the current schedule configuration and calendar filling.
-To do so, you will use the switching point overview mode.
-This preview mode enables you to view any requested period of time, including past periods.
+This is possible in the switching point preview, whereby preview mode enables you to view any requested period of time, including past periods.

 6.19 Step 18: PFS in the Runtime